TICGL

 Accelerate TISEZA & SEZ Infrastructure: Complete the Bagamoyo Catalyst

-The TISEZA reforms have demonstrated proof-of-concept: 1,053% surge in SEZ jobs in a single quarter.
-Now the infrastructure must catch up.
-Priority: complete Bagamoyo Eco Maritime City on schedule, electrify all 14 designated EPZ/SEZ parks, reduce company registration to under 5 days (from 30), and implement digital customs clearance across all zones.
-Tanzania's SEZ exports were only 2.5% of national exports as recently as 2016 — they should be 15–25% within a decade if infrastructure constraints are resolved.
+TISEZA reforms proved the concept: 1,053% SEZ jobs surge in one quarter.
+Now infrastructure must catch up.
+Priority: complete Bagamoyo Eco Maritime City on schedule, electrify all 14 EPZ/SEZ parks, reduce company registration to under 5 days (from 30), and implement digital customs clearance across all zones.

 Medium-Term · 1–3 Years